-Values and Patient Satisfaction
+Values and patient satisfaction

 Patient satisfaction can be defined as perception minus expectation.
 Dissatisfaction results when a patient’s perception is less than their expectation.

-Small deeds can have a disproportionate effect on the patient satisfaction equation: time spent with a patient, holding a hand, or an act of kindness and caring all play a part in reducing fear and anxiety, dispelling anger, or offering hope.
+Because perception plays such a pivotal role, small deeds can have a disproportionate effect on the patient satisfaction equation: time spent with a patient, holding a hand, or an act of kindness and caring all play a part in reducing fear and anxiety, dispelling anger, or offering hope.

 Critical acts, whether they are small or large, often originate in values.

-Core Values
+Core values

-Our core values describe who we are as individuals, organizations, industries, and communities.
+Core values describe who we are as individuals, organizations, industries, and communities.
 They identify what we consider important and desirable.

 Values are a powerful influencer and catalyst for change that define what function and success look like.
+They can be an essential part of consistently delivering exceptional care in a positive environment.

 A hospital that places meaningful values at the center: